 It comes with sublimation Ink Cartridges in Cyan, Magenta, Yellow, and Black colors.
 While the starter kit comes with 20ml, the standard kit is 31ml.
 The colors of the prints printed with Sawgrass printer are true to their color.

 Sawgrass Creative Studio software is available both for iOS and Windows operating systems.
 A novice at design software will also find it easy to use Creative Studio without an uphill learning curve.
 You will not have to work on print alignment or install a color profile using Creative Studio.
+It is also the best suitable printer for sublimation on shirts.

 Setting Up a new Sublimation Printer